CraigWatt/craig-watt-website/README.md

 - [ ] **Define Core Dependencies**
   - [ ] Specify Node.js version
   - [ ] Define versions for frameworks (Next.js, Vue + Nuxt.js, SvelteKit, React Standalone)
+  - [ ] Should also look up Vite at some point
 - [ ] **Set Up Package Managers**
   - [ ] Decide between npm or Yarn (if not already)
   - [ ] Specify versions for package managers